karimarttila/my4clojure/README.md

 - Open file [misc1.clj](scratch/misc1.clj): evaluate and you should see `REPL clj` at the bottom of the VSCode info bar.
 - Open file [nodesolutions1.cljs](src/cljs/nodesolutions1.cljs) evaluate and you should see `REPL cljs` at the bottom of the VSCode info bar.

+## Keeping Statistics Regarding the Progress

+I created a simple markdown file [Problems.md](./Problems.md) to keep up with the statistics regarding my progress.